 - Talk to the adults in your life about their career path and begin visiting colleges as early as possible (kindergarten and up) in a natural way by attending sporting events, museums, and talks that interest you.

-- Keep track of the good things you are doing in a golder so you will have the names, dates, and contact information handy when you need it.
+- Keep track of the good things you are doing in a folder so you will have the names, dates, and contact information handy when you need it.

-- Take the PSAT in grades 10 and 11.
+- Take the PSAT in grades 10 and 11 and the pre-ACT in grade 10.
 Take the ACT and SAT in the spring of your junior year.
 Use your results to make a targeted approach to improve your scores.
 High test scores are not everything, but they may open doors to a school that fits for you--or a scholarship.

 - Be curious.
 Listen to others.
 Be kind.
-Be interested and connected in the community where you live and learn.
+Be interested and connected to the community where you live and learn.

 What is the one piece of advice you would give to counselors who are new to the profession?